RDonii/05_capstone/README.md

 ## Testing

-To test the API, first create a test database in postgres and then execute the tests as follows:
+To test the API you need empty meal_test database.
+First create a meal_test database in postgres and then execute the tests as follows:

 ```
 sudo -u postgres createdb meal_test
-psql meal_test < tmenu.psql
 python test_app.py
 ```